 Begin a SWOT with an objective statement like,

-“What will our position be if we introduce the XYZ product into the market?”
+“What is will the effect be when we introduce the XYZ Strategic Business Objective?”

 There’s at least three problems with most SWOT,